DR ALASTAIR MORRIS | MBChB MRCOG FRCSEd FRANZCOG MD

 From the delivery room to hospital leadership, Dr Alastair Morris has spent more than 35 years supporting women, families, and healthcare teams, shaping safer and more compassionate care.

-From 30 September 2025, Dr Morris will no longer be accepting referrals for new patients to be seen in his rooms on a private basis.
-He will, however, continue to support and follow up with his existing private patients.
-Alongside this, he remains dedicated to his public practice at Royal North Shore Hospital where he provides specialist expertise in both obstetrics and gynaecology.
+Dr. Morris remains dedicated to his public practice at Royal North Shore Hospital where he provides specialist expertise in both obstetrics and gynaecology.

 Dr Alastair Morris assisting with childbirth in a hospital delivery room.